SergeyPodgorny/Spring-Sandbox/README.md

 > SpringCloudDemo folder - demo project based on microservice architecture.
 >
 > Caching folder - deploying the caffeine cache in Spring.
+>
+> Security folder - Username and password authentication using JWT token scratch.
+>
+> Kafka folder - accessing kafka with java and Spring.